brandaorodrigo/brnd/public_html/classes/Route.md

 `Route::path(?int $position = null): ?string`

-Takes an integer argument position or variable name and returns a string containing a segment of the current URL path.
-If don't inform a position or name returns the complete current URL path.
+Takes an integer argument position and returns a string containing a segment of the current URL path.
+If don't inform a position returns the complete current URL path.

 ```php
 $found = Route::path();